julienmoeys/julienmoeys.github.io/en/Quotations.md

 About [Alfred Korzybski](http://en.wikipedia.org/wiki/Alfred_Korzybski).

-> the map is not the territory
+> The map is not the territory

 1931, meeting of the American Association for the Advancement of Science in New Orleans, Louisiana.
 See [this Wikipedia